 Marker Inscription

 The Cotton Exchange MarkerThe Savannah Cotton Exchange building was completed in 1887 during the era when Savannah ranked first as a cotton seaport on the Atlantic and second in the world.
-In its heyday as a cotton port over two million bales a year moved through Savannah.
+In its heyday as a cotton port over two million bales a year moved through Savannah Georgia.
 The Cotton Exchange was the center of activity in the staple which dominated this city's economic life before its evolution into a leading industrial seaport.

 The Exchange was designed by the nationally-known Boston architect, William Gibbons Preston (1844-1910).
 His design won out in a competition participated in by eleven architects.
 The Exchange is believed to be one of the few structures in the world erected over an existing public street.